Funding Q & A’s

 Where does the money go?

-Grants are given to a diverse range of charitable causes in the areas of health, education, sports and community (which includes arts, culture, heritage and environment).
-With the exception of 10% of grants that support leadership at national body level, we aim to return approximately 90% of the funds generated by venues in your local community back to your local community.
+Grants are distributed to a diverse range of charitable causes in the areas of health, education, sports and community (which includes arts, culture, heritage and environment).
+With the exception of approximately 10% of grants that support leadership at national body level, we aim to return approximately 90% of the funds generated by venues in your local community back to your local community.
 Funds remaining (approximately 10%) are distributed nationally to organisations which benefit communities throughout New Zealand.

 Who decides where the money goes?